d3x41/documentation-dev/md/tools/packages.md

 - Modification of the size of the partitions allocated by partman to adapt it to the size required by Kaisen Linux and thus limit any problems that may appear on insufficient disk space (especially in case of separation of the partitions /home /var /tmp and /).

 ### debootstrap
 This package builds and installs the base system (the packages mentioned as required).
 This package is forked to integrate the specific configurations of Kaisen Linux (build the base system from the distribution repository).

 ### desktop-base
 This package provides wallpapers for the desktop, login screen, grub etc ...
 This package is forked to add the different Kaisen themes on the system to provide wallpapers as well as "alternatives" to define by default the theme to use.
 It is by default configured on kaisen-theme.

 ### grub2
 This package was forked to integrate the kaisen-grub-configuration package as a dependency.
 This allowed the possibility of providing a GRUB image even when the machine is encrypted and activating the plymouth theme.

 ### live-build
 It is the official Debian tool for building system images.
 It was forked to add support for the "kaisen-rolling" repository.

 ### live-config
 This package contains all live configurations.
 Forked to add components/0031-kaisen-password script.
 This script add a password for live system.

 ### shadow

-This package was forked because the /etc/default/useradd file was modified to support /bin/zsh as the default terminal when adding a user.
+This package was forked to use the /bin/bash shell by default when a user is created.
-The number of users to add to the system has also been changed.
-Maximum 100 users can be added (by default, 58999 users can be added).

 ### live-installer
 Forked to add 61kaisen script to launch this script after the system installation.